bimbaquingoch/newNvcode/README.md

 sudo npm i -g neovim
 ```

-#### finally do this to enable 2 colorscheme
+> enable this colorscheme

 ```
 cp ~/.config/nvim/themes/ltoast.vim ~/.config/nvim/autoload/plugged/toast.vim/colors
-cp ~/.config/nvim/themes/stokyonight.vim ~/.config/nvim/autoload/plugged/tokyonight-vim/colors/
 ```

-## The leader key is space, this will show you a window with all functions, commands, and themes for your Text Editor.
+> The leader key is space, this will show you a window with all functions, commands, and themes for your Text Editor.

 ![NVCode pic](./utils/images/which-key.png)

-# SSH KEY

-#### To enable git push and pull commands make a [SSH key](https://gist.github.com/bimbaquingoch/f82962545ec731682cf989c582b3fd21) and connect your repositories using SSH